 It's worth touching briefly on some of the limitations.
 As with any no code drag and drop builder, there are limitations to consider.

 The most obvious limitation is the design constraints.
-Alignment is tricky at times and there is no option to centre align blocks, add spacers or change the colour of sections.
+Alignment is tricky at times and there is no option to centre align blocks, position images in alternative layouts or change the colour of sections and background.